IDme/ID.me-WebVerify-SDK-iOS/README.md

                       withClientID:(NSString *)clientID
                        redirectURI:(NSString *)redirectURI
                    affiliationType:(IDmeWebVerifyAffiliationType)affiliationType
-                     inSandboxMode:(BOOL)sandboxMode
                        withResults:(IDmeVerifyWebVerifyResults)webVerificationResults;
 ```

 The params in that method are as follows:

 - `externalViewController`: The viewController which will present the modal navigationController.
-- `clientID`: The clientID provided by ID.me when registering the app at [http://developer.sandbox.id.me](http://developer.sandbox.id.me) or [http://developer.www.id.me](http://developer.www.id.me).
+- `clientID`: The clientID provided by ID.me when registering the app at [http://developer.www.id.me](http://developer.www.id.me).
-- `redirectURI`: The redirectURI provided to ID.me when registering your app at [http://developer.sandbox.id.me](http://developer.sandbox.id.me) or [http://developer.id.me](http://developer.id.me)
+- `redirectURI`: The redirectURI provided to ID.me when registering your app at [http://developer.id.me](http://developer.id.me)
 - `affiliationType`: The type of group verficiation that should be presented.
 Check the `IDmeVerifyAffiliationType` typedef for more details.
-- `sandboxMode`: While developing the app, set this value to YES.
-The test data values provided by ID.me will be accessible via the sandbox API routes.
-Before pushing your application live and setting this value to NO, make sure your app is first registered with ID.me's live/production server by filling out a request at [http://developer.id.me](http://developer.id.me).
 - `webVerificationResults`: A block that returns an NSDictionary object and an NSError object.
 The verified user's profile is stored in an NSDictionary object as JSON data.
 If no data was returned, or an error occured, NSDictionary is nil and NSError returns an error code and localized description of the specific error that occured.

 In your code, the implementation of this method should yield an expanded form of the `webVerificationResults` block.
 It is our recommendation that the full implementation of this method look as follows: